segmentio/segment-docs/src/connections/spec/alias.md

 ## Previous ID

 The `previousId` is the existing ID you've referred to the user by.
-It might be an Anonymous ID assigned to that user or a User ID you previously identified them with using our [`identify`](/docs/connections/spec/identify/) call.
+It might be an Anonymous ID assigned to that user or a User ID you previously identified them with using Segment's [Identify](/docs/connections/spec/identify/) call.

 ## User ID